Edictum

 • Zero runtime dependencies

-Self-hosted operations console.
+Self-hosted operations surface.
 The Functional Source License (FSL-1.1-ALv2) applies to the server code.

 • Free to self-host, modify, and use for any purpose except building a competing product